 Twins vs. Kansas City Royals

-The Twins played against the Kansas City Royals at Target Field in Minneapolis on Thursday, May 26, 2022.
+The Minnesota Twins play against the Kansas City Royals at Target Field in Minneapolis on Friday, May 27, 2022.

 More from Star Tribune